We are delighted to announce the 5 finalists for the Pistoia Alliance President’s Startup Challenge 2018.

 Please contact me directly if you’d like to be put in touch with a particular startup here.

-They will present their pitches at our members US Conference in Boston on October 10th.
+After a support day on the 9th October with experts from our industry, they will present their pitches at our members US Conference in Boston on October 10th.

 The finalists are: